 The program targets indigenous youth and provides internships for indigenous youth of Labrador.
 The successful applicants will gain experience in international Indigenous issues covering a range of topics including environmental protection, governance, cultural heritage, economic development, education, social justice, health, and language retention.

-The internship experience starts in January 2018 and is made up of:
+The next internship experience starts in January 2019 and is made up of:

 The applicant must …

 • be a Canadian citizen or a permanent resident;

 • be between the ages of 19 to 30;

 • have graduated from an undergraduate or graduate degree program at Memorial University by the application deadline;

 • be legally entitled to work in Canada;

 • be of Aboriginal/Indigenous descent;

 • be from the Labrador portion of the province.